ministryofjustice/analytical-platform-nginx-jupyter/README.md

 Run `make build` then `make up` to start the proxy and Jupyter.
 Once up, you'll find it at [http://localhost/](http://localhost/).

-To view logs, `make logs`, to attach to the proxy's shell, `make enter`.
+To view logs, `make logs`.

 To stop the proxy, `make clean`.

+To restart and rebuild, `make clean build up`.

 ## Environment Variables